Health Feature Articles

 Different strategies for attaining happiness

 People often wish for more time, more money, a different job because we think those things will make us happier, but we do not always find lasting happiness in those things.
-Researcher Sonja Lyubomirsky has studied happiness for more than 25 years and discusses what she has found in her book The How of Happiness.
+Researcher Sonja studied happiness for more than 25 years and discusses what she has found in her book The How of Happiness.

 Through many studies, Lyubomirsky has found that:

 - 50 percent of happiness is determined by genetics

 - 10 percent is determined by circumstances or situations (health, wealth, age, where we live, life events, etc.)

 - 40 percent of happiness is within our control

 Lyubomirsky explains that what we buy, where we live or where we work may make us happy for a short time, but the happiness does not last.
 People tend to rapidly adapt to any circumstantial change in life.
 A person may get a new job, adapt to new surroundings and be happy with the change for a few months, and then start wishing for something more or different again.
 The person gets into a cycle of wanting something, getting it, adapting to it and then wanting something better.